 LABEL DESCRIPTION Port Info Link This field shows whether the Ethernet connection is down, and the speed/duplex mode.
 Status This field shows the training state of the ports.
 The states are FORWARDING (forwarding), which means the link is functioning normally or STOP (the port is stopped to break a loop or duplicate path).
 LACP This field shows if LACP is enabled on this port or not.
 TxPkts This field shows the number of transmitted frames on this port RxPkts This field shows the number of received frames on this port Errors This field shows the number of received errors on this port.
 Tx KB/s This field shows the number kilobytes per second transmitted on this port.
 Rx KB/s This field shows the number of kilobytes per second received on this port.
 Up Time This field shows the total amount of time the connection has been up.
-Tx Packet The following g fields display detailed information about packets transmitted.
+Tx Packet The following fields display detailed information about packets transmitted.

 LABEL DESCRIPTION TX Packet This field shows the number of good packets (unicast, multicast and broadcast) transmitted.
 Multicast This field shows the number of good multicast packets transmitted.
 Broadcast This field shows the number of good broadcast packets transmitted.
 Pause This field shows the number of 802.3x Pause packets transmitted.
-Tagged This field shows the number of packets with VLAN tags transmitted.
 Rx Packet The following fi elds display detailed information about packets received.
 RX Packet This field shows the number of good packets (unicast, multicast and broadcast) received.
 Multicast This field shows the number of good multicast packets received.
 Broadcast This field shows the number of good broadcast packets received.
 Pause This field shows the number of 802.3x Pause packets received.
+TX Collision The following fields display information on collisions while transmitting.
+Single This is a count of successfully transmitted packets for which transmission is inhibited by exactly one collision.
+Multiple This is a count of successfully transmitted packets for which transmission was inhibited by more than one collision.
+Excessive This is a count of packets for which transmission failed due to excessive collisions.
+Excessive collision is defined as the number of maximum collisions before the retransmission count is reset.
+Late This is the number of times a late collision is detected, that is, after 512 bits of the packets have already been transmitted.
 Error Packet RX CRC This field shows the number of packets received with CRC (Cyclic Redundant Check) error(s).
 Runt This field shows the number of packets received that were too short (shorter than 64 octets), including the ones with CRC errors.
 Distribution 64 This field shows the number of packets (including bad packets) received that were 64 octets in length.
 65-127 This field shows the number of packets (including bad packets) received that were between 65 and 127 octets in length.
 128-255 This field shows the number of packets (including bad packets) received that were between 128 and 255 octets in length.
 256-511 This field shows the number of packets (including bad packets) received that were between 256 and 511 octets in length.
 512-1023 This field shows the number of packets (including bad packets) received that were between 512 and 1023 octets in length.
 1024-1518 This field shows the number of packets (including bad packets) received that were between 1024 and 1518 octets in length.
 Giant This field shows the number of packets dropped because they were bigger than the maximum frame size.
-Poll Interval(s) The text box displays how often (in seconds) this screen refreshes.
-You may change the refresh interval by typing a new number in the text box and then clicking Set Interval .
-Stop Click Stop to stop port statistic polling.